You’re a startup founder, and you started a SaaS business… Your goal: Create change that will be noticed…

 But as much as the good intentions drive the start…. sooner rather than later, problems arise… Traction problems.

 Getting traction is challenging in various stages of your business.
-Keeping it and making it predictable is even harder.
+Keeping it and making it remarkable is even harder.
 And the stress it gives harms our good intentions.

 1 – Instead of becoming the hero to somebody, we aim to be everything to everybody

 2 – Instead of selling at a premium, we drop the price and get trapped in discount battles